mikbe/commandable/README.markdown

     class Widget
       extend Commandable

-      command "create a new widget"
+      command "create a new widget", :default, :priority=>10 def new(name)
-      def new(name)
         "You made a widget named: #{name}"
       end

+      command "destroy an existing widget", :xor
+      def disassemble(name)
+        "No dissaemble #{name}! #{name} is alive!"
+      end

+      command "spend lots of money to update a widget", :xor def upgrade(name)
+        "You just gave #{name} a nice new coat of paint!" end

     end